ModelEarth/community/challenge/README.md

 We'll be using the new environmentally-extended input-output model called
 <a href="https://cfpub.epa.gov/si/si_public_record_report.cfm?Lab=NRMRL&dirEntryId=336332" target="_blank">USEEIO</a> developed by the <a href="https://www.epa.gov" target="_parent">US Environmental Protection Agency (EPA)</a>.
 -->
-We're combining national and state-level economic data, community resource data and planning input from local communities to customize new environmental indicator models to meet community needs.
+We're combining national and state-level economic data, community resources and planning input from local communities to customize new environmental indicator models to meet community needs.
 Check out the [Input-Output Starter Widgets](https://modelearth.github.io/eeio/charts/) being developed.

 <h3>Join our Code for America Web Challenge - August to October 25, 2020</h3>